-Tinted transparency and simple elegance define the Torn Lamp collection by Romania-based Guideco Design founded by the artist and graphic designer Ioan Stanean.
+Tinted transparency and simple elegance define the Torn Lamp collection by Romania-based Guideco Design (rebranded as Artifexlab in March 2020) founded by the artist and graphic designer Ioan Stanean.
 Handcrafted from pine wood and transparent epoxy resin, these lamps are capable of providing a delightful illumination while also adding a unique, contemporary touch to any interior.

 The Torn lamps take inspiration from the life-giving force of the wood sap and the way it flows through the tree branches.
 Each lamp consists of two pieces of wood, combined and highlighted with the transparent epoxy resin.
 All wood and resin lamps from the collection come equipped with a 5W LED light and feature different patterns carved on wood pieces to create a totally unique and outstanding illumination.
 Whether lighted or turned off, they look impressive in both conditions.

 The Torn lamps are available in two models – Vertical (38H x 6.5W x 6.5D cm) and Curved with dimensions 14H x 38-42W x 6.5D cm.
 Blending wood with resin creates a simple yet unique effect that exudes various visual patterns.

 Resin is the cold element of these wood and resin luminaries, contrasting the warm tones of wood to provide a clear and bright perspective on details.

 We immediately fell in love with Ioan’s lamp designs, which is why we got in touch with him to know more about the build process and his inspiration behind the creations.
 Here is what he had to say: